open-telemetry/oteps/text/0066-separate-context-propagation.md

 ```

 ## Falling back to explicit contexts
-Sometimes, suppling an additional version of a function which uses explict
+Sometimes, suppling an additional version of a function which uses explicit
 contexts is necessary, in order to handle edge cases.
 For example, in some cases
 an extracted context is not intended to be set as current context.
 An
 alternate extract method can be added to the API to handle this.